bouwe77/bouwe77.github.io/content/pages/curious-kids-coders.md

 - What the episode is about: kids programming

-- Introduce Stephan: Both devs at same company, share enthusiasm for tech, switched jobs because of this
+- Introduce Stephan: We were both devs at same company, share enthusiasm for tech, like content creation, and switched jobs because we couldn't use the tech we loved

 - Ask Stephan to tell a bit about himself